 Last spring, many of us went through the unprecedented process of moving to remote work.
 The migration was largely a lift and shift exercise of office gear and technology.
 For many, this meant tweaking underlying security and connectivity technologies to enable seamless remote work.
 As an IT managed service provider, we observed first-hand

 One of the most important documents your organization can create is a Business Continuity Plan (BCP).
 This plan is a comprehensive review of how your organization will continue to operate when responding to unplanned disasters that impact business processes, applications, and IT infrastructure.
 We are all familiar with the burdens that the COVID-19 pandemic placed on businesses throughout the world.
-Companies that had a BCP in place were much more prepared for a remote work strategy than those without.
+Companies that had a BCP in place were much better positioned to transition to a remote work scenario than those without.
 The level of response this pandemic required highlighted the importance of business continuity planning and raised some unforeseeable questions that all companies should now ask themselves.

 Has your company decided to transition a portion or all your employees to work-from-home long-term?
 What may have started as a temporary means to an end is working well, and you have decided to embrace this new way of doing business.
 What you need now is to ensure your remote employees can continue to get their work done as productively and securely as possible.